 Climate change and healthcare are both highly technical issues.
 We’ve talked here before about what it will take to put together a true national plan to address climate change.
 (The chart at the start has to be addressed point-by-point.)
 The current GND bill doesn’t claim to do anything like that and adds a number of other issues into the mix.
 Part of that is good—for the first time we’ve succeeded in presenting action on climate change as a step forward for everyone, not as distasteful but necessary medicine.
 At the same time, though, we now have a number of competing objectives for whatever will come out as plan.

 However attractive those objectives may be, there is a lot more in GND than anyone will deliver.
 Fighting climate change will create many jobs, but will not—by itself—solve unemployment.
-It’s okay that part of the selection process is political, but that can’t be the main thing.
+If we start fighting about whose jobs get created, climate will suffer.
+It’s okay that part of the planning process is political, but that can’t be the main thing.
 Roosevelt had a brain trust of people driving the original New Deal.
 We need something like that here, and we also need a broad-based process for contributions to the plan.
-It’s not enough to let the Presidential candidates or other players chime in.
+It’s not enough to let the Presidential candidates or other players chime in with soundbites.
 This is a real test for our ability to govern.

 Healthcare makes me nervous for similar reasons.
 Medicare for All sounds very specific, but one hopes it’s not.
 A literal Medical for All solution would not be a simple change and would force a premature answer to a problem that deserves careful study.
 Virtually every developed country other than us has implemented some form of universal healthcare, and there is quite a lot of variety in the solutions.
 We have every opportunity to make a careful and successful choice for both the overall plan and the sequence of steps to get there.